 4. Make Blowjobs Sweeter

 Let’s be honest: performing oral sex can be a lot of work.
 That’s where flavoured lube comes in.
-Try System Jo H20 flavoured lubricant from Matilda’s.
+Try System Jo H20 flavoured lubricant.
 The taste makes it sweeter for you, and the extra moisture keeps things slippery well beyond the point when you’d usually be getting a dry mouth.
 Just remember: the sugary stuff isn’t recommended for intercourse, so make sure your guy washes it off before sex or you’ll risk developing a yeast infection, says sexuality educator Lou Paget, author of Hot Mamas.

 5. Smooth Conception